mhanauer/telehealth_centerstone/README.md

 # Data mergeing
 For CCBHC IN, IL all the same
-For FHHC first 186 variables are the same

 telehealth: Telehealth = 1; Pre-telehealth = 0 telehealth defined as those with any assessment date on or after 4-2-2020